KJSashank/Task-1.2/ESP8266 Clock/readme.md

 ### Output

 An LED display can be used instead of an LCD display, or a 7-segment one can be used as thats its function.
 But again LED displays can be expensive, and gives higher resolution which is not required unless we want to add features.

+## An Alternative Approach

+An arduino can be used, and with the millis() function the clock can calculate the difference between a particular time and give out the display correspondingly.
+But the setting of time may be difficult and a solution shpuld be put up for it.